amonjot/METAmiDIV/README.md

     MAXMERGE : The maximum length of the reads assembly.
     MINMERGE : The minimum length of the reads assembly.
     MAXDIFFS : The maximum number of differences between the paired-end reads.
-    MAXNS : The maximum number of ambiguous nucleotide differences in the assembly.
+    MAXNS : The maximum number of ambiguous nucleotide in the assembly.
     PRIMERF : Forward primer sequence in 5'-3'.
     PRIMERR : Reverse primer sequence in 5'-3'.
     DATABASE : Database (specified the name of the database directory: *PR2*, *SILVA* or your own database).